AdeelAslamUnimore/StreamIEJoin/README.md

 ### Self Join query
-Use class Topology from this package "com.experiment.selfjoin" -Call method in main the args[0] is kafkaservers, args[1] is topic name
-- Adjust the record translator part of code as input to SPO-Join as example of NYC taxi data set it is
+Use class Topology from this package "com.experiment.selfjoin" -Call method in main the args[0] is kafkaservers, args[1] is topic name -Adjust the record translator part of code as input to SPO-Join as example of NYC taxi data set it is
 ```
   String[] splitValues = record.value().split(","); // Split record.value() based on a delimiter, adjust it as needed
                     double value1, value2 = 0;